 To poly or not to poly?

 Polybags are a convenient way of keeping your products in good condition between manufacture and point of sale, but as an eco friendly company, we do not like to endorse this approach.
-If you need to put tote bags inside plastic bags for retail, we recommend sourcing a recycleable, or even better, biodegradable clear bag.
+If you need to put tote bags inside plastic bags for retail, we recommend sourcing a recyclable, or even better, biodegradable clear bag.
 There are bags available that are made only with natural ingredients, but can often carry a price premium.
 We think the premium you pay for a biodegradable polybag is worth it as it can be used as a selling point, and most customers who are environmentally conscious will appreciate you being mindful of the footprint of your product.
-We cannot emphasise enough the importance of packaging your product responsibly as perceptions are changing rapidly about using product packaging that’s not environmentally friendly.
+We cannot emphasise enough the importance of packaging your cotton bags responsibly.
+Perceptions are changing rapidly about using product packaging that’s not environmentally friendly.

 Swing tickets, otherwise known as hand tags are found on most clothing items and give the product authenticity as well as being useful for barcoding purposes.
 It’s also another chance to promote your brand.
 Your choice to use swing tickets will depend on whether you already use them for other products and if it is in your budget.
-The most basic swing tickets available are simply white rectangle cards with a punched hole that can be attached with a plastic kimble.
+The most basic swing tickets available are simply white rectangle cards with a punched hole that can be attached to the tote bags with a plastic kimble.
 More elaborate tickets are available with an endless amount of options available for card types, colour, printing options and attachment options.
-Our favourite cards are made form brown recycled card and can be attached with twine, and give a natural look that’s eco friendly.
+Our favourite cards are made from brown recycled card and can be attached with twine, and give a natural look that’s eco-friendly.

 It may be a shameless plug, but at Doodle Bag we offer a gift wrap service that includes beautiful wrapping paper and a personalised gift card for £2.99.
-If your buying a gift for someone, wrapping it is a must.
-You can choose from our vintage style gift wrap that includes borwn craft paper and twine, or a modern colouful paper finished with a bow.
-If youd’e rather do it yourself, there’s tonnes of crafy ways to gift wrap your bags.
+If your buying a personalised bag as a gift for someone, wrapping it is a must.
+You can choose from our vintage style gift wrap that includes brown craft paper and twine, or a modern colourful paper finished with a bow.
+If you’d rather do it yourself, there’s tonnes of crafty ways to gift wrap your tote bags.
 Pinterest is the best place to go for inspiration.